HARrrrisoon39/PhotoStoringApp---MERN/README.md

 1)create heroku account and upload the server folder using uploading process.
 2)use that backend api into client side
 3)and upload the client folder at netlify
+4)fir databas use mongodb atlas
+5)add network acess to all there
+6)add mongo atlas cluster account url into heroku

+dont forgot to make your own api using heroku

 thats it enjoy